gleechi/gleechi.github.io/pages/1.0.0/knowledge/debug_files.md

 When you stop the scene, two scene configuration files for each Unity or Unreal scene will be saved:
 * *.scn*: Is a JSON representation of the current state of the scene including VG interaction setup and all interactable objects' status at the moment of saving.
-* *.scn.objrig* completely corresponds to the *.scn* file, but uses indentation to represent object hiearchy.
+* *.scn.objrig* completely corresponds to the *.scn* file, but uses indentation to represent object hierarchy.

 These scene files reveals *how VG sees the status of your current scene* in your VR application.
 Because of this, they are very useful for you to debug any VG-related interaction issues that you experience.